2KAbhishek/talks/building-neovim-plugins.md

 ## Why Plugin Development? 

-- Enhance productivity, Automating tasks
+- **Boost Productivity**: Automate tasks and streamline workflows.
-- Customize your workflow, Custom commands and shortcuts
+- **Make Your Own Tools**: Create personalized commands and shortcuts.
-- Integration with third-party services
+- **Enhance Integration**: Connect seamlessly with other tools.
-- Contribute to the ecosystem
+- **Empower the Community**: Share innovations and contribute to Neovim's growth.

 > At the end of this talk, I'd like you to try building plugins of your own